rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 **How to use this mental Model**:

-* Gather following data by statistics,combination/permutations or approximations
+* Gather following data by statistics,combination/permutations or approximations, or proability theory

     - Group true mean
     - Group standard deviation